-320.3.
-Sea Level Rise and Flooding Projections
+320.3 Sea Level Rise and Flooding Projections

-- 1. Great variability in sea level rise projections exists because of uncertainty of the contribution of melting sheet ice.
+- 1. A great amount of variability in sea level rise projections exists because of uncertainty of the contribution of melting sheet ice.
 Many analyses, including those in the Fourth Assessment by the IPCC do not account for the unexpected rates of rapid sheet ice breakup and melting that have occurred in recent years (Frumhoff et al. 2007; Allison et al. 2009).
 The contribution of the ice sheets to sea level rise was not included in the IPCC report because no IPCC consensus on ice sheet dynamics could be reached based on published literature at that time (Solomon et al. 2009; UNEP 2009).
 Increasingly, evidence is being presented in peer-reviewed literature indicating that this is a concern. - 2.
 There is an unknown threshold beyond which a collapse of the polar ice sheets, especially Greenland's, will be inevitable and irreversible, which would add an additional several meters of sea level rise within the next millennium.
 This risk is growing, particularly under a high emissions scenario (Frumhoff et al. 2007; Solomon et al. 2009).
 This is one of the "tipping points" described earlier.

-Figure 3.8.
-Projections of future global sea level rise to 2300.
+Figure 8.
+Projections of Future Global Sea Level Rise to 2300.
 Historical data from Church and White (2006).
-Future projections are from Schubert et al. (2006) (represented as 'WGBU'), Rahmstorf (2007), and Vellinga et al. (2008) (represented as 'Delta Committee'), (Source: Allison et al. 2009).
+Future projections are from Schubert (2006) (represented as 'WGBU'), Rahmstorf (2007), and Vellinga et al. (2008) (represented as 'Delta Committee').
+(Source: Allison et al. 2009)

-- 3. Updated estimates of future global mean sea level rise are twice as large as the IPCC 2007 projections of 18 cm to 59 cm (0.6 ft-1.9 ft) for end of the century.
-New estimates of the increase in global sea level by the end of the century range from 0.5 m to 2 m (1.6 ft-6.6 ft) (Rahmstorf et al. 2007; Horton et al. 2008; Pfeffer et al. 2008; Allison et al. 2009; Richardson et al. 2009).
-These updated projections incorporate new observations of accelerated loss of mass from glaciers, ice caps, and the Greenland and Antarctic ice sheets. - 4.
-Changes in the salinity and temperature of the ocean in the Arctic and North Atlantic will likely (90 percent probability) cause a slowdown of ocean circulation in the North Atlantic by the year 2100, which, among other effects, will lead to a more rapid rise in sea level along the northeastern U.S. coastline compared to other parts of the world (Figure 3.9) (IPCC 2007; Yin et al. 2009).
+- 3. Updated estimates of future global mean sea level rise are twice as large as the IPCC 2007 projections of 18-59 cm (0.6-1.9 ft) for end of the century.
+New estimates of the increase in global sea level by the end of the century range from 0.5 to 2 m (1.6-6.6 ft) (Rahmstorf et al. 2007; Horton et al. 2008; Pfeffer et al. 2008; Allison et al. 2009; Richardson et al. 2009).
+These updated projections incorporate new observations of accelerated loss of mass from glaciers, ice caps and the Greenland and Antarctic ice sheets. - 4.
+Changes in the salinity and temperature of the ocean in the Arctic and North Atlantic will likely (90% probability) cause a slow-down of thermohaline-ocean circulation in the North Atlantic by the year 2100, which among other effects, will lead to a more rapid rise in sea level along the northeastern U.S. coastline compared to other parts of the world (Figure 9) (IPCC 2007; Yin et al. 2009).

-Figure 3.9.
-Projected dynamic sea level rise (10 year running mean) at coastal cities worldwide under the intermediate emissions scenario.
-These projections account for the amount of sea level rise caused by changes in large scale ocean currents alone and not other factors such as thermal expansion and ice sheet melting.
+Figure 9.
+Projected Dynamic Sea Level Rise (Ten Year Running Mean) at Coastal Cities Worldwide Under the Intermediate Emissions Scenario.
+These projections account for the amount sea level rise caused by changes in large scale ocean currents alone and not other factors such as thermal expansion and ice sheet melting.
 (Source: Yin et al. 2009)

-5. The Northeast Climate Impacts Assessment in 2006 projected increases in sea level of 6 cm to 33 cm (2.5 in to 13 in) by mid-century (under either emissions scenario), and 10 cm to 53 cm (4 in to 21 in) under the lower-emissions scenario and 20 cm to 84 cm (8 in to 33 in) under the higher-emissions scenario by late-century (Figure 3.10) (NECIA 2006).
+5. The Northeast Climate Impacts Assessment in 2006 projected increases in sea level of 6-33 cm (2.5-13 in) by mid-century (under either emissions scenario), and 10-53 cm (4-21 in) under the lower-emissions scenario and 20-84 cm (8-33 in) under the higher-emissions scenario by late-century (Figure 10) (NECIA 2006).
 The assessment report indicates that these projections do not incorporate the recently observed high rates of continental ice melt, and should be considered to be at the lower range of possible future sea level rise.